Tom Fitzgerald

 You've got a busy life.
 It's my job to go out there and find out the stuff you need to know, while you're making your way in the world.
 We've all got passions in life and mine is simple: storytelling.

-Whether it's breaking down how a semi-complicated political issue actually affects your real-lie, or just telling a really good joke in the newsroom, I try to be concise, weed out the unnecessary and not waste your time.
+Whether it's breaking down how a semi-complicated political issue actually affects your real-life, or just telling a really good joke in the newsroom, I try to be concise, weed out the unnecessary and not waste your time.

 I get it.

-As you probably guessed, I'm a TV news viewer too so I know you want me to get to the point.
+As you probably guessed, I'm a TV news viewer too, so I know you want me to get to the point.
 Along the way though, you're going to meet some interesting characters as well as hear what your own neighbors are saying.

 You'll often find me at The White House or Capitol Hill, but I'm also just as likely to be in your neighborhood.
 The reason is simple: what happens on Pennsylvania Avenue has a real impact on the street where you live.

 I'm one of those people with a nickname.
-"Thomas" never really fit me, "Tom" sounds a dime a dozen, so as long as I can remember I've always been "Fitz."
+"Thomas" never really fit me, "Tom" sounds like a dime a dozen, so as long as I can remember I've always been "Fitz."

 We're real with each other off the air, so we're real with you on the air.
 So yes, I actually prefer it.